Ales – U.S. Open Beer Championship Categories

 Clarity: Chill haze should not be present

-Perceived Malt Aroma & Flavor: Light malt sweetness should be present in flavor
+Perceived Malt Aroma & Flavor: Low malt sweetness and toast, cereal-like or other pale malt attributes should be present in flavor and aroma at low to medium-low levels.

-Perceived Hop Aroma & Flavor: Hop aroma and flavor should be low to medium-low, present but not dominant.
+Perceived Hop Aroma & Flavor: Hop aroma and flavor should be very low to medium, with attributes typical of hops of any origin present but not dominant.

 Perceived Bitterness: Low to medium

-Fermentation Characteristics: Fruity esters may be perceived at low levels.
-Diacetyl and DMS should not be perceived.
+Fermentation Characteristics: Fruity esters may be present at low to medium-low levels.
+Diacetyl and DMS should not be present.

 Body: Low to medium with a crisp finish